In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 Catalogging

-When we meet other boats we usually get together to share anchorages, dive sites, hikes, waterfalls and good places to stock up.
+When we meet other boats, we usually get together to share anchorages, dive sites, hikes, waterfalls, and good places to stock up.

 Zuluwaterways

+Below is a screenshot of an overview of Indonesia on Zuluwaterways.com, showing all anchorages uploaded by Zuluwaterway users.
 In addition to guidebooks and Navionics, this is a great way to find information on anchorages.

-2# Preparing for deep anchorages
+2# Preparing for Deep Anchorages

 This is especially true for the Northeastern part of Indonesia, around North Maluku and West Papua (Raja Ampat).